odpi/egeria-samples-api/README.md

 The java samples call an Egeria client, which in turn calls the REST API of Egeria.
 The Javadoc for the clients is published here: [https://odpi.github.io/egeria/index.html](https://odpi.github.io/egeria/index.html).

 The python samples call the REST APIs directly because Egeria does not have any python client libraries (yet :).
+Details of the REST API for Egeria can be found by linking to the Swagger UI at *serverURLRoot*/swagger-ui.html.

 ![Inside the samples](docs/different-client-samples.png)